 - SOX compliance: As part of going public, the company must bring all internal controls into compliance with the Sarbanes-Oxley Act — and Section 404, in particular.
 An experienced advisor should be able to help you navigate any needed updates to achieve SOX compliance.

-Virtual Data Room software can transforming due diligence
+Virtual Data Room software can transform due diligence

 Traditionally, due diligence is the most time-consuming, painful and error-prone part of the IPO process.
 But sophisticated virtual data rooms (VDRs) make it easier, faster and more secure than ever to manage and streamline the financial due diligence process.